darchr/gem5-skylake-config/results/docs/Control_benchmarks_analysis.md

 # Control Benchmarks

-The suite of control conditional benchmarks which is a part of the [university of wisconsin micro-benchmarks suite](https://github.com/VerticalResearchGroup/microbench) can be used to try and understand the difference in performance between the intel skylake processor and the branch prediction unit in gem5.
+The suite of control conditional benchmarks which is a part of the [University of Wisconsin micro-benchmarks suite](https://github.com/VerticalResearchGroup/microbench) can be used to try and understand the difference in performance between the Intel Skylake processor and the branch prediction unit in gem5.

 Control Conditional Benchmarks: